-of its products and services by of "Sustainable following the laws and regulations of Development the government and relevant Best Practice standards of its industries.
+I of the month of a set -f ((C -1-: 11 of its products and services by following the laws and regulations of the government and relevant Best Practice standards of its industries.
 The Principles for Company shall follow relevant laws, TWSE/TPEx regulations and international Listed guidelines in regard to marketing and Companies", labeling of, its products and services this provision is and shall not deceive, mislead, added to commit fraud or engage in any other protect acts which would betray customers' customers' trust or damage their rights or rights or interests. interest.
-25 Article 24 Article 25 Rephrase and The Company is advised to evaluate The Company is advised to evaluate reorder in and manage all types of risks that and manage all types of risks that accordance could cause interruptions in could cause interruptions in with the operations, so as to reduce the operations, so as to reduce the company's impact on consumers and society. impact on society. industry The Company is advised to provide a The Company is advised to provide a characteristics. clear and effective procedure for clear and effective procedure for accepting consumer complaints to accepting complaints to fairly and fairly and timely handle consumer timely handle complaints, and shall complaints, and shall comply with comply with laws and regulations laws and regulations related to the related to the Personal Information Personal Information Protection Act Protection Act for respecting for respecting consumers' rights of litigants' rights of privacy and privacy and shall protect personal personal data. data provided by consumers .
+25 Article 24 Article 25 Rephrase and The Company is advised to evaluate The Company is advised to evaluate reorder in and manage all types of risks that and manage all types of risks that accordance could cause interruptions in could cause interruptions in with the operations, so as to reduce the operations, so as to reduce the company's impact on consumers and society. impact on society. industry The Company is advised to provide a The Company is advised to provide a characteristics. clear and effective procedure for clear and effective procedure for accepting consumer complaints to accepting complaints to fairly and fairly and timely handle consumer timely handle complaints, and shall complaints, and shall comply with comply with laws and regulations laws and regulations related to the related to the Personal Information Personal Information Protection Act Protection Act for respecting for respecting consumers' rights of litigan ts' rights of privacy and privacy and shall protect personal personal data. data provided by consumers.
 26 Article 25 Article 26 1.
-In The Company is advised to assess the • • accordance of impact its procurement has on impact its procurement has on society as well as the environment of society as well as the environment of • the community that it is procuring the community that it is procuring Best Practice from, and shall cooperate with its from, and shall cooperate with its Principles for suppliers to jointly implement the suppliers to jointly implement the TWSE/TPEx corporate social responsibility corporate social responsibility Listed initiative. initiative.
-Companies", The Company is advised to establish supplier management policies and this provision is revised to request suppliers to comply with revised to ensure the impact of rules governing issues such as environmental protection, suppliers on occupational safety and health or the Prior to engaging in commercial labor rights.
-Prior to engaging in environment dealings, the Company is advised to commercial dealings, the Company is and society. assess whether there is any record of 2.
-Reorder. a supplier's impact on the any record of a supplier's impact on Z. Neorder. environment and society, and avoid the environment and society, and conducting transactions with those avoid conducting transactions with against corporate social responsibility those against corporate social policy. responsibility policy.
-F~~1.
-Leaponsiancy policy.
+In The Company is advised to assess the The Company is advised to assess the accordance of impact its procurement has on impact its procurement has on "Sustainable society as well as the environment of society as well as the environment of Development the community that it is procuring the community that it is procuring Best Practice from, and shall cooperate with its from, and shall cooperate with its Principles for suppliers to jointly implement the suppliers to jointly implement the TWSE/TPEx corporate social responsibility corporate social responsibility Listed initiative. initiative.
+Companies", The Company is advised to establish this provision is supplier management policies and revised to request suppliers to comply with ensure the rules governing issues such as impact of environmental protection, suppliers on occupational safety and health or the Prior to engaging in commercial labor rights.
+Prior to engaging in environment dealings, the Company is advised to commercial dealings, the Company is and society. assess whether there is any record of advised to assess whether there is 2.
+Reorder. a supplier's impact on the any record of a supplier's impact on environment and society, and avoid the environment and society, and cityiroininciic ana society, ana avoia • • • conducting transactions with those avoid conducting transactions with • • •